Entry 987 - Entry 1,024

 Is just awareness enough for you?

 When it is, you've hit a very special point in life.
 Religion no longer satisfies your desires.
-Cultures, traditions and beliefs no longer satisfy your desires.
-You've seen beyond your ego and now you are lead by your awareness which operates on a whole new playing field.
-Now you focus on reality from reality and life seems so much more fuller.
+Cultures, traditions, and beliefs no longer satisfy your desires.
+You've seen beyond your ego, and now you are led by your awareness, which operates on a whole new playing field.
+Now you focus on reality from reality, and life seems so much fuller.

 I know it is in you because I know it is in myself.